jonra1993/fastapi-alembic-sqlmodel-async/README.md

 ```

 ## SonarQube static analysis
 [SonarQube](https://www.sonarqube.org/) is an automatic code review tool that detects bugs, vulnerabilities, and code smells in a project.
-You can read [this post](https://medium.com/jrtec/static-analysis-using-sonarqube-in-a-react-webapp-dd4b335d6062) in order to have a better understanding about what SonarQube can do.
+You can read [Our Journey Using Async FastAPI](https://medium.com/jrtec/static-analysis-using-sonarqube-in-a-react-webapp-dd4b335d6062) in order to have a better understanding about what SonarQube can do.
+If you are looking for a started template CLI, I recommend you to use [create-fastapi-project](https://github.com/allient/create-fastapi-project)

 The following steps can help you to run a local static code analysis